Just What the World Needs: A Woke Pope

 Enter Jorge Bergoglio (Pope Francis).

-But wait, Francis has more judgment to deal out.
-Because he has another pet issue.
-In November, Francis will travel to Dubai to discuss… support for Israel’s right to self-defense?
+But wait, Francis has more judgment to deal out because he has another pet issue.
+In November, Francis will travel to Dubai to discuss… Israel’s right to self-defense?
 Support for religious minorities in the Muslim world?
 Support for women’s rights?
 Nope.
-The world’s most influential voice for the abandoned and oppressed will be discussing…. (drumroll)… climate change!!!
+The world’s most influential voice for the abandoned and oppressed will be discussing (drumroll) climate change!!!
 We have “ecological sins” to repent for, you see.
 And by “we,” he means only Westerners, specifically Americans.
-Neither the Chinese Communist government, nor any other tin pot dictatorship, need lay awake at night fearing Francis’s vigilant gaze.
+Neither the Chinese Communist government nor any other tin pot dictatorship need lie awake at night fearing Francis’s vigilant gaze.
 It will fall upon our unrepentant shoulders to bear his wrath for the sin of making Greta Thunberg’s life miserable.

-On other issues Francis is blatantly contradictory.
-He has long referred to weapons manufacturers as “merchants of death”, and then chides European nations for not giving enough of these same weapons to Ukraine, decisions he blames bizarrely on the arms industry.
+On other issues, Francis is blatantly contradictory.
+He has long referred to weapons manufacturers as “merchants of death.”
+He chides European nations for not giving enough of these same weapons to Ukraine, decisions he blames bizarrely on the arms industry.
 He rants against American burning of fossil fuels but can’t unequivocally condemn Hamas terrorists who burn alive entire families.

 Christendom is not in a good place right now.
-The Vicar of Peter is currently George Soros in a mitre, and most other Christian leaders follow the latest Quinnipiac poll rather than the Bible.
-Lately, the only Christian official who seems to be doing any actual fighting in defense of the faith is a French nun who chased down and tackled some pansy-ass environmental activist who’d she caught destroying building materials intended for a chapel.
+The Vicar of Peter is currently George Soros in a miter, and most other Christian leaders follow the latest Quinnipiac poll rather than the Bible.
+Lately, the only Christian official who seems to be doing any actual fighting in defense of the faith is a French nun who chased down and tackled some pansy environmental activist whom she caught destroying building materials intended for a chapel.

 But being woke affords you these double standards.
 The octogenarian priests getting their throats cut aren’t privy to machine-gun wielding guards, just as the Hollywood jet set isn’t expected to “go green” by flying commercial where they might make eye contact with the hoi polloi, and just as the Martha’s Vineyard folks aren’t forced to fill their hotels, airports, and police station lobbies with illegals the way the rest of us are.